Problem

 This time the query execution was 18 seconds, so there was an improvement in time.

-As we can see there was an improvement with the log spaced used.
-This time the log grew to 0.43 GB.
+As we can see, there was an improvement with the log spaced used, which grew to 0.43 GB.

 The last thing to verify is the number of rows affected.
 We can see we have the same row count as the UPDATE above, 4,793,808 rows.

-As you can see, for very large DML processes, running in smaller batches can help on execution time and transaction log use.
+As you can see, for very large DML processes, running smaller batches can help execution time and transaction log use.

-The only drawback of this method is that your key must be a sequential number and there must ne at least one row in each batch, so the process does not end before being applied to all data.
+The only drawback to this method is that your key must be a sequential number.
+Also, there must be at least one row in each batch.
+This is needed so that the process does not end before being applied to all data.

 Handling transactions and errors

-Imagine your process involves complex validations, complex calculations and multiple tables for each batch iteration, to handle potential issues we can use a BEGIN – COMMIT transaction on each batch, but if not implemented properly, and if any error happens on a batch run, it can leave your system unresponsive or running in a forever loop.
+Imagine your process involves complex validations, complex calculations, and multiple tables for each batch iteration.
+To handle potential issues, we can use a BEGIN – COMMIT transaction on each batch.
+If not implemented properly and if any error occurs on a batch run, it can leave your system unresponsive or running in a forever loop.

-A good approach I like to use on error handling and transaction management for each batch is this one, taking one table from WideWorldImporters demo database:
+A good approach for error handling and transaction management for each batch is this one (taking one table from WideWorldImporters demo database):

 (I purposely made a division by zero so the batch will fail, this is for demonstration purposes.)